Valerie Cossette Shows Off Incredible Curves In A Lace-Up Bodysuit

 Too Hot to Handle star Francesca Farago chimed in with five lovestruck emoji.
 YouTuber and TV personality Jenny Frankhauser commented a fire emoji.
 Fashion Nova left four sparkling-heart emoji under the photo.

 While many of her admirers may have found it difficult to take their eyes off of Valerie’s killer curves, some noticed the beautiful setting as well.
 The selfie offered a peek at her dining and living room area — a familiar sight for those who regularly follow Valerie on Instagram.
-The stylish décor featured a beige sofa, one casually adorned with throw pillows and a faux-fur blanket.
-A round dining table surrounded by sumptuous, dark wood chairs were visible in the background, and a flower vase decorated the table top.
+The stylish décor featured a beige sofa casually adorned with throw pillows and a faux-fur blanket.
+A round dining table surrounded by sumptuous, dark wood chairs were visible in the background, and a flower vase decorated the tabletop.

 “Im [sic] digging that throw on the couch… dope ones are hard to find…” noted one person, ending with a fire emoji.